 Primary location: South Burlington, Vermont, United States

 The ALIA-250 is a small Electric VTOL aircraft for relatively short range flights.
 Seating six and offering a range of up to 250nm, it promises more range and space than most Electric VTOL aircraft under development today.
 The c model is a cargo variant offering 200 cubic feet of cargo space.
+The CX300 is a near identical looking variant which does not have the vertical lift capability and will operate as a conventional aircraft.

 Image credit: EHang press release